 One thing I don’t understand is why the latest Windows Live Messenger has to take up a space in the Windows 7 taskbar area?
 In Vista and XP, whenever you click the Windows Live Messenger’s X button at the top right, it doesn’t really terminates the program but instead it minimizes to the notification area or some people call it the traybar.
 But in Windows 7, when you click the X button, the messenger icon is still showing in the notification area and also takes up a space in taskbar which I find it annoying!
 Other than being annoying, I’m sure some of you wouldn’t want your boss to see that you have Windows Live Messenger running at taskbar.

-In Windows 7, they have this new feature where you can pin programs to the taskbar so when you easily launch your most frequently used programs.
+In Windows 7, they have this new feature where you can pin programs to the taskbar so you can easily launch your most frequently used programs.
 However this is not the case for Windows Live Messenger in Windows 7.
 IF Windows Live Messenger is being auto pinned to taskbar, you should see “Unpin this program from taskbar” instead of “Pin this program to taskbar.
 After doing a little research, I’ve found out how to easily remove Windows Live Messenger from the taskbar and just leave it only in notification tray area.

 1. Click on the Windows 7 Start Menu button